databrickslabs/ucx/README.md

 ## Introduction
 UCX will guide you, the Databricks customer through the process of upgrading your account, groups, workspaces, jobs etc to Unity Catalog.

-The upgrade process starts with installing code to run the upgrade assessment as well as modules for upgrading various components of the system.
-Component upgrades typically involve evolving configuration and metadata contained within your Databricks deployment.
-There are parts of the upgrade process that will recommend individual code changes for jobs.
-The upgrade user will be directed to trigger these operations one by one.
+1. The upgrade process will first install code, libraries, and workflows into your workspace.
+2. After installation, you will run a series of workflows and examine the output.

 UCX leverages Databricks Lakehouse platform to upgrade itself, this includes creating jobs, notebooks, deploying code and configuration files.
-The `install.sh` guides you through this installation.
+The `install.sh` guides you through the installation.

 By running the installation you install the assessment job and a number of upgrade jobs.
 The assessment and upgrade jobs are outlined in the custom generated README.py that is created by the installer and displayed to you by the `install.sh`.
 See interactive installation [tutorial here](https://app.getreprise.com/launch/G6YbWLn/).